Hockey community, family and friends mourn brothers John and Matthew Gaudreau at their funeral

-Buses brought players and others to St. Mary Magdalen Catholic Church in Media, Pennsylvania, and dozens of others walked in for the service, including several children wearing Gaudreau No. 13 jerseys worn by the player known to fans as “Johnny Hockey.”
+Buses brought players and others to St. Mary Magdalen Catholic Church in Media, Pennsylvania, and a crowd of hundreds walked in for the service, including several children wearing Gaudreau No. 13 jerseys worn by the player known to fans as “Johnny Hockey.”
 Columbus Blue Jackets teammate Patrik Laine, Cole Caufield of the Montreal Canadiens, NHL Commissioner Gary Bettman and longtime executive Brian Burke were among those in attendance.

 “It just shows the true honor and respect that everybody gave them.
-Just can’t imagine what they’re going through," said Caufield, who will wear No. 13 in honor of John Gaudreau, known “Johnny Hockey” to fans and many others.
+Just can’t imagine what they’re going through," said Caufield, who will wear No. 13 in honor of John Gaudreau.
 "Just the amount of people that are here today and yesterday, just anything we can do to help.”

 A GoFundMe for Matthew's widow, Madeline, to support her and their baby due in December, has surpassed $645,000, with donations from nearly 9,000 people pouring in, many from NHL players and their families.